ningchencontact/azure-docs.zh-tw/articles/vmware-cloudsimple/horizon-guide.md

 ---
-title: Azure VMware Solution by CloudSimple-使用私用雲端網站來裝載使用 VMware 範圍的虛擬桌面基礎結構
+title: Azure VMware Solution by CloudSimple - Use Private Cloud site to host a virtual desktop infrastructure using VMware Horizon
-description: 說明如何使用您的 CloudSimple 私用雲端網站, 透過 VMware 的水準裝載虛擬桌面基礎結構
+description: Describes how you can use your CloudSimple Private Cloud site to host a virtual desktop infrastructure using VMware Horizon
 author: sharaths-cs
 ms.author: b-shsury
 ms.date: 08/20/2019